CapellaSystems/documents.capellasystems.net/docs/Cambria FTC/04-Tutorials/avid_ftc/index.md

-# AVID FTC Guide
+# AVID INTERPLAY

 ## Objective

-This documentation gives shows how to use Cambria FTC AVID exporter with AVID Interplay.
+This documentation Shows how to use Cambria FTC AVID exporter with AVID Interplay.

 ## Prerequisites